 DIAL Doncaster gives a full Welfare Benefits Service which assists clients to complete difficult and complicated benefits forms.
-A review of benefit decisions is offered and representation at Benefits Tribunals.
-The Benefits service can be accessed by service users at DIAL's main office, one of its satellite locations or by home visits.
+The service provides clear explanation of benefit decisions, and if required to challenge those decisions, up to first tier tribunal cover.
+The Benefits Service can be accessed by service users at DIAL's main office, one of its satellite locations or by home visits.
 Telephone advice is also given to clients and information can be obtained from DIAL's website.

-DIAL's Welfare Benefits Team is in its sixteenth year, having commenced in October 1994 and starting with one Welfare Benefits Officer.
+DIAL's Welfare Benefits Team is in its eighteenth year, having commenced in October 1994 and starting with one Welfare Benefits Officer.
 It now has five Specialist Advisers, two Administrative Staff and two Volunteers.
 The need for welfare benefits advice shows that continued expansion will remain an integral part of DIAL's services in the future and now incorporates debt and housing issues.